wink-travel/docs/src/content/docs/guides/discover-great-deals.md

   order: 1
 ---

-The affiliate portal exposes available travel inventory from suppliers anywhere in the world.
+The affiliate portal exposes travel inventory from suppliers all over the world.
 Your task is to find the inventory that’s right for you.
-We offer a way for you to browse through hotels, the hotels’ individual facilities and experiences.
-Filter on the things that are matter to you, such as price, commission paid, location and a whole lot more.
+We offer a way for you to browse through hotels, facilities and experiences.
+This article talks about ways to choose what to sell that is based on data and not just pretty pictures.

+We recommend that you read how to [Search](/studio/search) and [Insight For Dummies](/guides/insight-for-dummies) beforehand.

-## Searching for inventory
+## Strategies

-1. From the top navigation bar, click → Inventory → Search
-2. Choose the category of inventory from the thumbnail categories shown to you.
-3. You’ll be taken to the search results page where you can scroll through available inventory and apply more filters to further narrow down your search results.
-4. Each search result card contains an “Actions” link with the following options:
-    - Supplier details…
-    - Create…
+There are many things to consider when first determining what your monetizing niche is going to be.
+We will cover a few here that we think can be good passive strategies for you as you get started.

+First, here are a few things for you to think about before starting to sell any kind of travel inventory:

+- Just because the inventory says it's available while you search doesn't mean it's available for a specific itinerary.
+- As an affiliate, you see only the base rate while searching; not the computed / final rate.
+That's because...
+- Travel inventory pricing is complex and can come with with many rules.

+### FOMO / YOLO

+In a nutshell: Costly, high-end, luxury inventory that provides a good margin even if the commission is lower.

+### The Squeeze

+In a nutshell: Hotels with 1000+ keys that are either visited by corporate travelers or families on vacation.

+### By the Numbers

+In a nutshell: Leverage analytics to determine what sells where, when and by whom.

+This strategy is the most versatile.
+Here are some easy steps to accomplish this:

-    - Add to…
+-

-## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework